ev3dev/ev3dev-lang/wrapper-specification.md

 ---
 An IO Device handles control tasks for a single port or index.
 These  classes must chose one device out of the available ports to control.
 Given an IO port (in the constructor), an implementation should:

-- If the specified port is `0` or undefined, the available devices should be enumerated until a suitable device is found.
+* If the specified port is `0` or undefined, the available devices should be enumerated until a suitable device is found.
 Any device is suitable when it's type is known to be compatible with the controlling class.
-If no suitable device is found, an error should be thrown.
-- If the specified port is non-zero and in the valid port range for that device, the available devices should be enumerated until a device is found that is plugged in to the specified port.
-If no suitable device is found, an error should be thrown.
+* If the specified port is non-zero and in the valid port range for that device, the available devices should be enumerated until a device is found that is plugged in to the specified port.

+All IO devices should have a `connected` variable.
+If a valid device is found while enumerating the ports, the `connected` variable should be set to `true` (by default, it should be false).
+If an error is thrown anywhere in the class, `connected` should be reset to false.
+If `connected` is false when an attempt is made to read from or write to a property file, an error should be thrown (except while in the consructor).